DeeKay29/BattleshipGame/readme.md

 your-python-directory-path/python.exe your-cloned-repo-path/app.py
 ```

 Launching the above file in the terminal should result in the enabling of the `localhost` server on the port of `8000`.
-To go to the page, use any browser and paste the link `http: //127.0.0.1: 8000/views/`.
+To go to the page, use any browser and paste the link `http://127.0.0.1:8000/views/`.
 After correctly passing all the steps, you should be able to use all available functionalities.
 For more information, look at the <a href="#changelog">Changelog</a> section.

 ---